jerome310/liqquidland-theme/README.md

 # Shopify Creating Store Steps
 1) Use command shopify theme dev --store "your store name followed by having .myshopify.com"
 # Example: Connecting your store: shopify theme dev --store liquidland.myshopify.com

+# Shopify CLI Error
+IGNORE THAT VIDEO!
+It'll ignore your tailwind files which won't give you the css for it